-There is no pulse on OUTE during burst mode at startup.
+There is no pulse on OUTE during burst mode at start-up.
 Two falling edge PWM pulses are required before enabling the synchronous rectifier outputs.
-Narrower pulse widths (less than 50% duty cycle) may be observed in the first OUTD pulse of a burst.
+Narrower pulse widths (less than 50% duty cycle) may be observed in the 1st OUTD pulse of a burst.
 The user must design the bootstrap capacitor charging circuit of the gate driver device so that the first OUTC pulse is transmitted to the MOSFET gate in all cases.
 Transformer based gate driver circuits are not affected.
-This behavior is described in more detail in the application note, Gate Driver Design Considerations.
+This behavior is described in more detail in the Gate Drive Outputs on the UCC28950 and UCC28951-Q1 During Burst Mode Operation (SLAU787) application note.